Postcard for the Angkor Wat Pavilion, 1931

 Locations of US Bombing Points During Cambodia Campaign

-In this way, the colonized ‘Other’ was not just made totally visible as a picture and displayed object, but totally knowable through a museological production of knowledge by way of reduction and classification.
+In this way, the colonized subject was not just made totally visible as a picture and displayed object, but totally knowable through a museological production of knowledge by way of reduction and classification.
 The French excelled at this.
-In fact, through their art historical practice, they constructed first the categorization of “Indochina”—i.e. Indian-Chinese land—and then of a homogenous, non-Cambodian Khmer ethnic identity as the builders of Angkor Wat.
+In fact, through their art historical practice, they constructed first the categorization of “Indochina”—i.e. Indian-Chinese land—and then a homogenous, non-Cambodian Khmer ethnic identity as the builders of Angkor Wat.
 Some French went so far as to claim that these Khmer people were Aryans, and thus European relatives.
 In all cases, the French were sure that these Khmer people were dead, vanished, and long gone, while the new Cambodian people were inherently inferior to both the Khmers and Europeans.
 It was this history that France sought to teach at its colonial exhibit.
 The world-as-exhibit paradigm, then, is helpful for understanding not only colonial France’s view of Cambodia and its people as something to display but also how, as France enacted the categorical work of the museum exhibit, it produced a colonial schema and an entirely reductive, incorrect account of the Cambodian and Khmer people.
 Of course, the ethnically heterogeneous Cambodian people, counter to this narrative, are descendants of the equally heterogeneous Khmer builders.

-Later, when the US offered supply and diplomatic support to the Khmer Rouge, the communist guerilla party seeking freedom from the very conditions the West produced in Vietnam, Cambodia, and Laos (previously Indochina), the West would enable genocide.
+Later, when the U.S. offered supply and diplomatic support to the Khmer Rouge, the communist guerilla party seeking freedom from the very conditions the West’s capitalist colonialism produced in Vietnam, Cambodia, and Laos (previously Indochina), the West would enable genocide.
 Today, there are as many as 8-10 million landmines left in Cambodian soil from the conflict—landmines that were either produced in the West or modeled from US designs.
 The framework of the world-as-target illuminates President Nixon’s Cambodia Campaign in many ways.
 The visual ephemera of the violence make clear that the war was waged through the production of representations—maps, helicopter footage, and visual data.
 These images overexposed and rendered visible the hidden indigenous resistance, just as the world-as-picture and exhibit did for the “lost” and “undiscovered” Khmer civilization and the Orientalized Cambodia.
 The neo-colonial optic, then, is perhaps best summarized by the words of a former United States Under Secretary of Defense, “Once you can see the target, you can expect to destroy it.”
 In this same vein, Henry Kissinger encouraged the troops of the Cambodia Campaign to put “anything that flies on anything that moves.”

 With this in mind, it is unsurprising that the first area studies program was the Far Eastern Association, founded toward the end of World War II in the United States and remade as the Association for Asian Studies in the 1950s.
-In this way, the West continues to supervise and render Cambodia totally knowable, examinable, and seeable under a rubric of area studies.
+In this way, the institutions of Western power continue to supervise and render Cambodia totally knowable, examinable, and seeable under a rubric of area studies.
 In the neo-colonial world of drones, landmines, area studies, and Western hegemonic archeological practices, we have to ask, who benefits from this hypervisibility, the Iconem models, and the West’s otherizing study of the East?
 What are the stakes in demanding total visibility from Cambodia?
 In the blurring of the boundaries of war, how can the West see the ‘Other’ outside of the target field?
 Here, Glissant saves the day.
 The subversion of the world-as-exhibit and target lies, at least partly, in opacity.
 These Western paradigms seek to make the ‘Other’ totally visible and knowable.
 Opacity, illegibility, and the agency of the ‘Other’ to determine visual fields offer a potential method of conceptualizing the relation between colonial powers and the colonized without resorting to the inequality embedded in knowledge production.
 What opacity can the West cede and respect?
 What illegibility can Cambodia, and the East, generally, attain?
-How can Western academia treat the study of colonized subjects without reducing, generalizing, or controlling peoples and histories?
-Glissant’s opacity might take the form of pedagogy, policy, or new museum methodology, but this notion of opacity should serve as touchstone for the West.
+How can Western academia treat the study of previously-colonized subjects without reducing, generalizing, or controlling peoples and histories?
+Glissant’s opacity might take the form of new pedagogy, policy, or museum methodology, but this notion of opacity should serve as touchstone for the Western regime.
 Without this, we should be aware of the violent consequences.
 In Cambodia, the weapons are already there.